prantlf/litedms/README.md

 * Little code for sustainable  maintenance.
 * Easy to integrate to prototypes or small products.

+There's a [demo example] included.
 This storage is integrated in the lightweight AI RAG solution [literag].

 ## Getting Started